Updated on January 5, 2018

 By Joan L.

 I know there are many people like me who never quite finished their degree after spending a couple of years in college.
-For some it was the need or desire for a paycheck, and for others- well, life just got in the way.
+For some it was the need or desire for a paycheck, website and for others- well, visit this site life just got in the way.
 Whatever the situation, it can be frustrating and embarrassing to admit to yourself, friends and co-workers that you don’t have a degree.

 When I was laid off from a company after working my way up for 13 years, I decided it was time to go back and finish my degree-before my daughter just entering high school started college.